e-h-dev/trip-discoverer/README.md

 ![image of users page (admin only)](/assets/page-images/users-page.png)

 # Accessibility

 I have been mindful during coding, to ensure that the website is as accessible friendly as possible.
 This has been achieved by:

 * Using semantic HTML.
 * Using a hover state on all buttons on the site, to make it clear to the user that they are hovering over a button.
-* Using an active class to show the user which page is currently being used,, by a highlighted nav link.
+* Using an active class to show the user which page is currently being used, by a highlighted nav link.
 * Ensuring that there is a sufficient colour contrasts throughout the site.

 - - -